-Corinthian Schools, Inc. does not discriminate on the basis of race, color, religion, age, disability, sex, sexual orientation, national origin, or citizenship status in its admission to or treatment in its programs and activities, including advertising, training, placement and employment.
+Corinthian Schools, Inc. does not discriminate on the basis of race, color, religion, age, disability, sex, sexual orientation, national origin, citizenship status, gender identity or status, or marital status in its admission to or treatment in its programs and activities, including advertising, training, placement and employment.
 The Institute President is the coordinator of Title IX - the Educational Amendments Act of 1972, which prohibits discrimination on the basis of sex in any education program or activity receiving federal financial assistance.
 All inquiries or complaints under the sex discrimination provisions of Title IX should be directed to the Institute President.
 The Institute President must act equitably and promptly to resolve complaints and should provide a response within seven working days.
 Students who feel that the complaint has not been adequately addressed should contact the Student Help Line, (800) 874-0255.